Peter Saint-Andre: A Brutally Honest Résumé

 - After calling him to account for a highly questionable performance review, I get fired for insubordination and escorted from the building (another great experience!).

 - Luckily by this time (1996) I've discovered the Internet and have already been looking for employment in this budding field.

 - The folks at Logical Design Solutions take a chance on me and I don't disappoint: finally I'm working at something I like that matches my core skills.

-- I work more 80-hour and even 100-hour weeks than I care to admit but knock the socks off the client, going from writing to business analysis to systems analysis/programming.
+- I work more 80-hour and even 100-hour weeks than I care to admit but knock the socks off the client, going from writing and editing to business analysis to systems analysis and programming.

 - Eventually my wife gets transferred to Denver and LDS lets me telecommute, but I get lonely working at home all day with just the cats for interaction (this was in the days before real-time collaboration technologies), so I start looking for something local.

 - The good people at Webb Interactive Services make me an offer I can't refuse, and I reluctantly leave LDS (the CEO cries at my last company meeting and they even fly me back for the company Christmas party despite the fact that I'm no longer an employee).

 - For a little less than a year I work with XML, XSL, and Java on Webb's local commerce initiatives, but increasingly I feel the pull of...

 - OMG!
 Is this a dream job, or what?
 Starting in late 1999, spend most of my waking hours on Jabber / XMPP, an open protocol for instant messaging, presence, and real-time communication ("the Linux of instant messaging").
 For a few years I contribute by night to the Jabber open-source community and work by day as a systems analyst, product manager, and such at Jabber Inc. But it gets better...